nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 Like many people, I've picked up too many subscriptions, some through Apple (iCloud, Apple Music), others got lost in random platforms (like Netflix, which I forgot I was still paying for).
 I actually used Apple Music regularly (and previously Spotify), but the streaming turned out to be more convenience than necessity.
 With a curated local library, I didn't lose much, just the lock-in.

-I had an Apple Music subscription and I saw that they have an iCloud music sync — you put your music to your iTunes library and it gets synced across devices.
-Alas, shortly after cancelling my subscription, I discovered that this functionality doesn’t work without an active service subscription, so I reduced my problem to the next thing — have my library of music stored in iCloud and stream the music from the cloud so I could play it from multiple devices.
+I had an Apple Music subscription and I saw that they have an iCloud music sync, you put your music to your iTunes library and it gets synced across devices.
+Alas, shortly after cancelling my subscription, I discovered that this functionality doesn't work without an active service subscription, so I reduced my problem to the next thing, have my library of music stored in iCloud and stream the music from the cloud so I could play it from multiple devices.
 Sure, Apple provides a standalone service called iTunes Match ($24.99 a year), but it has downsides of replacing audio files when songs are matched and you're tied to iTunes, which is a quite archaic piece of software these days.

 While being frustrated with the lack of options, I decided to go the hacker/builder route.
 If I bought a computing device (iPhone in this case), what stops me from just building exactly what I need with code to use it?
-In this article, I want to share my full journey of frustrations towards creating a basic music player functionality — loading MP3 files, organizing and playing them back, but still encourage more talented people to keep using their computer technology as a means to create, not just consume.
+In this article, I want to share my full journey of frustrations towards creating a basic music player functionality: loading MP3 files, organizing and playing them back, but still encourage more talented people to keep using their computer technology as a means to create, not just consume.

 ## What Apple (and Others) Offer Today